Welcome to Alberta. Welcome to a winter wonderland.

 - Quality gloves.
 It’s wise to spend a bit more so your fingers stay warm.

 Next, you’ll need a skiing destination.
-But before you go, you might just want to get a feel for what it’s like to be at a ski hill.
-Perhaps start with a short visit to a resort.
+But before you go, you might just want to get a feel for what it’s like to be at a ski hill - perhaps start with a short visit to a resort.
 You could go for lunch at WinSport in Calgary for starters.
 But if you’re up for a longer day, take a weekend drive to Nakiska or Lake Louise.
-Both resorts will sell you a gondola-only pass so you can have a look around and get a lay of the land.
+Both resorts will sell you a gondola-only pass so you can have a look around and get the lay of the land.
 You could even go for a little snowshoe session to get you primed for your first day of skiing.

 Let us know what you find on your ski or boarding adventures.
 Use #NewSkiAB and you might be featured on SnowSeekers’ and/or our partners social media channels